-Sex Discrimination in Employment
+Sexual Discrimination in Employment

-Employment is critical to gender equality, but workers still experience sex discrimination at work in both obvious and indirect ways.
+Equal employment opportunity is critical to gender equality, but workers still experience sex discrimination at work in both obvious and indirect ways.
 For example:

 - An employer tolerates sexual conduct or gender-based animosity that creates a hostile work environment